Luther Kelly

 Luther Sage "Yellowstone" Kelly (July 27, 1849 – December 17, 1928) was an American soldier, hunter, scout, adventurer and administrator.
 He served briefly in the American Civil War and then in an 1898 expedition to Alaska.
 He commanded a U.S. Army company in the Philippine–American War and later served in the civilian administration of the Philippines.
-On June 26, 1929, Yellowstone Kelly was laid to rest with full military honors overlooking the Yellowstone Valley in Billings, Montana, after an impressive funeral procession.
+On June 26, 1929, Yellowstone Kelly was buried with full military honors overlooking the Yellowstone Valley in Billings, Montana.

 Early life

 Luther Sage Kelly was born July 27, 1849, in Geneva, New York.
 His father, also named Luther Kelly, owned a drug and grocery store in Geneva.
 His mother, Jeanette Eliza Sage, was the daughter of Colonel Hezekiah Sage of nearby Chittenango.
 Kelly's father died on February 14, 1857, leaving him the man of the family, but the family had enough money saved to live comfortably.
-In either late 1864 or early 1865, Kelly entered the Geneva Wesleyan Seminary, but his real interest was in joining the army and fighting in the Civil War; he would later write that he "deplored the fact" that his youth rendered him unfit for military service at that time.
+In either late 1864 or early 1865, Kelly entered the Genesee Wesleyan Seminary, but his real interest was in joining the army and fighting in the Civil War; he later wrote that he "deplored the fact" that his youth rendered him unfit for military service at that time.

 Military service

 In the spring of 1865, with the Civil War winding down, Kelly secured permission from his mother to join the Army.
 He traveled to Rochester, New York, where he attempted to join the Fourth New York Cavalry but was turned down due his young age (15).
 Later he joined the 10th Infantry by lying about his age.
 He was unaware that the 10th Infantry was not a volunteer corps and that he would be obliged to continue serving after the war.

 Kelly was sent to City Point, Virginia.
-After Robert E. Lee's surrender at Appomattox his regiment was sent to Richmond and then marched towards Washington, D.C., encamping south of the Potomac River until after the Grand Review of the Armies.
+After Robert E. Lee's surrender at Appomattox his regiment was sent to Richmond and he marched towards Washington, D.C., encamping south of the Potomac River until after the Grand Review of the Armies.
 Because Kelly's unit had not participated in the Grand Review, it was selected for a parade through Washington on June 8, during which Kelly served as part of the guard detail for the reviewing officer, "his first official duty of any real consequence".

 Kelly's unit was stationed in Washington over the summer.
 In November they were moved by train to St. Paul, Minnesota to be stationed at Fort Snelling for the winter.
 In May, his company moved among Fort Abercrombie, Fort Wadsworth and Fort Ransom, all in the Dakota Territory.
 During his free time at these forts, Kelly hunted game to provide fresh meat for his fellow soldiers.
 In April 1868, Kelly's enlistment in the Army ended, and he was discharged at Fort Ransom.